Autumn starts again with the autumnal equinox on September 22. Welcome in the fall season on the first day of fall!

 In many regions of North America, the landscape silently explodes with vibrant colors of red, yellow, and orange.
 The leaves begin to drop off the trees, providing endless hours of jumping into leaf piles for kids and raking them back up for parents!
 Baseball season hits the homestretch, while football season is just warming up.
 Temperatures begin to drop, nights begin to get longer, and all the woodland critters are storing up for the long haul of winter.

 How do you know that fall is coming?
-Share your comment below!
+Share your ideas in the comments below!

 Autumn Folklore and Verse